 Here’s more.
-Buyer and user reviews for car rentals, books, restaurants, purchasers on eBay and hotels have impacted and changed how travelers make buying decisions.
-TripAdvisor dominates the hotel-review area but so do the online sellers such as Expedia, Priceline, Travelocity, Orbitz, hotels.com.
+Buyer and user reviews for products, car rentals, books, restaurants, purchases on eBay and Amazon and hotels have impacted and changed how potential purchasers and travelers make buying decisions.
+TripAdvisor dominates the hotel-review area but so do the online sellers such as Expedia, Amazon, Priceline, Travelocity, Orbitz, hotels.com.
 Should we trust travel hotel ratings?
 Sometimes.

 A wide range of factors affect user rankings.
 The number of hotels listed; do they verify that the reviews are “real?”

 TripAdvisor knows about the review “mills” according to WSJ.
 These “creative” firms offer to “create” better reviews for hotels looking for more positives, “adjustments.”